 Othello Tunnels – great for dogs

-The other thing I loved about this part of the hike was all the dogs!
-It’s a short walk, so even dogs that are smaller than my cat, Monty, seem to be able to manage it.
+I love that this trail is so popular with dogs.
+It’s a short walk, so even teeny dogs can manage it.
 Just make sure you keep them on a leash.
 If a dog fell into the Coquihalla river, I’m not sure you’d be able to rescue them!

 Hope Nicola Valley trail

 Once you’ve made it through the Othello Tunnels, don’t stop!
 There is a lovely loop back to the car park via the Hope Nicola Valley trail.
 This section of the walk could not be more different to the tunnels!
-You’ll walk through a moss-covered rainforest, that feels like it’s in the wilderness, not right by a historical feat of engineering!
+You’ll walk through a moss-covered rainforest, that feels like true wilderness.

 As well as all the cool trees and flowers, we found a few interesting fungi on the trails.
 The strangest one looked like tiny white crystals.
 If you click on the photo below you can zoom in to see them.
-They were like diamonds to adorn dead logs.
+They were like diamonds adorning dead logs.

 Hope Nicola Valley Trail

 The hike through the Othello Tunnels is flat as a pancake, so although I knew there was some elevation gain in this hike, I thought it would be super easy.
-The path *is* easy to follow, and it never gets grouse-grind-level steep, but the second half of this walk will get your heart pumping.
+The path *is* easy to follow, but the second half of this walk will get your heart pumping.

 The best thing about the Hope Nicola Valley trail is the gorgeous old moss-covered trees.
 As soon as you get away from the Othello Tunnels, there are very few other walkers, so you can walk listening to the birds.
 It is a lovely area to hike.